Preheat your oven to 190°C (170°C fan). Line a large baking tray with parchment paper.

 In a large bowl, beat the cooled melted butter with the brown sugar and granulated sugar until fully combined.

-225 Grams Light brown soft sugar, 100 Grams Granulated white sugar
+225 g light brown soft sugar, 100 g granulated white sugar

 Add the egg, egg yolk, and vanilla extract.
 Beat until the mixture is lighter in color, smooth, and slightly fluffy.